-Ulcerative colitis (UC) symptoms vary from person to person, but they tend to affect males and females in a similar way.
-However, UC can also impact menstrual cycles, fertility, and pregnancy in females.
+Ulcerative colitis (UC) symptoms vary between people, but they tend to affect males and females in a similar way.
+In females, however, symptoms of UC may worsen around menstruation due to hormonal changes.
+Treatments for UC may also affect fertility and pregnancy.

 While males and females have similar symptoms, UC may cause reproductive and sexual challenges for females.
 Genetic, environmental, and hormonal factors can play crucial roles in UC and its effects on a person.